panyushkins/recommender_system/readme.md

 The program is printing titles of N movies, that has the biggest rank.

 Users must input the path to base (JSON-serialized file), the title of film and a number of recommendations (default is 10).

+You can start the application with cmd: `python recommender-system.py`.